Undergraduate Awards

 Value: $1000

 Dr. Colin Greenshields is honoured through this award for his dedication to chiropractic, his over 40 years of practice, and his many contributions to the growth of chiropractic in Canada via committee work and involvement with CMCC and its Board of Governors.
-The award is presented to a student in financial need who demonstrates a high degree of commitment to the chiropractic profession and a dedication to others, either through volunteer service or other altruistic endeavours.
+The award is presented to a student who demonstrates a high degree of commitment to the chiropractic profession and a dedication to others, either through volunteer service or other altruistic endeavours.

 Value: $500